syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Tooltip.md

 * `VerticalOffset` - Used to position the tooltip at a distance from the data point or cursor position vertically.
 * `HorizontalAlignment` - Used to align the tooltip label at left, right, and center of the data point position or cursor position horizontally.
 * `VerticalAlignment` - Used to align the tooltip label at top, center, and bottom of the data point position or cursor position vertically.
-* `ShowDuration` - Used to set the amount of time that the tooltip remains visible in milliseconds.
+* `Duration` - Used to set the amount of time that the tooltip remains visible in milliseconds.
 * `InitialShowDelay` - Used to delay in milliseconds to show the tooltip once the user interacts with series.

 {% tabs %}